 Narrow linen closet storage is great but can be a challenge to organize.
 You can see everything at a glance and nothing is hidden but when you try to look for storage options in the stores, you need to have exact measurements to make sure the item fits properly.
 It’s a hassle to deal with this detailed step, but it can be done.
 Here is how I found items for my narrow linen closet.

-Organizing a narrow linen closet
+Tips on how to organize a narrow linen closet

 First, I measured the depth of the shelf.
 My shelves were 9 inches deep.
 Since the shelves fit and the doors closed properly, this was a good measurement to use.